 The Western Pulaski County Water District is located at 2128 W. Hwy 80, across from Barlow Farm Equipment.
 The new office has a drive thru window for the convenience of our customers.
 The night drop is located just past the drive thru window for our 'after hours' customers.
 Our office hours are 8:00 a.m.to 4:30 p.m., Monday thru Friday.
 You may pay your bill at Citizens National Bank with your bill card before the 10th of the month.
 If you are interested in bank draft, please contact the office.
 The '2016' Water Quality Report is available for viewing at http://www.krwa.org/2016ccr/westernpulaski.pdf, or you can contact the office for a paper copy.

 Effective 9/01/2014: On line payments made AFTER 8:00 a.m. on delinquent day will still be subject to a reconnect fee.
+Accounts that are not paid in full are subject to being disconnected.
 NO EXCEPTIONS...

 NOTE: If you have a water outage or an emergency after hours, please call our after hours number 606-679-1569.
 All other calls should me made to the office during office hours, 8:00 a.m. to 4:30 p.m., Monday thru Friday.
 We appreciate your cooperation.